Senen: History

-Early establishment of Pasar Senen
+Early establishment

 Following the establishment of the upper town (bovenstad) of Batavia, Justinus Vinck, a Dutch entrepreneur, decided to develop two markets to serve the upper town.
 On 30 August 1733, Vinck established two markets: Pasar Tanah Abang (erroneously spelled as Tanabang) to the southwest of Koningsplein and Pasar Senen (variously spelled as Pasar Senin, Bazaar Senin, Passar Senen, Passer Senen) to the east of Koningsplein and its broader Weltevreden suburb (meaning well-contented), a European-centric neighborhood of the upper town.
 Both markets were connected with a road simply known as weg van Tanabang naar Weltevreden, which would later become Jalan Kwitang & KH.
 Wahid Hasyim.
-The market site stood straddling today's Segitiga Senen ("Senen Triangle") and Pasar Senen (the government-owned market between the train station and Senen street).
+The market site stood straddling today's Segitiga Senen ("Senen Triangle") and Pasar Senen (the government-owned market between the train station and Senen Street).

-In the beginning of the 19th-century, Pasar Senen became the focal point of Weltevreden, hosting the military heart of Weltevreden, the Kampementen along the road from the old town to Meester Cornelis (Matramanweg, then Kramat Raya / Salemba Raya streets).
-Settlements also prospered along this road, such as Kampung Kwitang, Kampung Kramat and Kampung Salemba or Slemba.
-Several forts and military complex were established to keep the security of the road.
+In the beginning of the 19th century, Pasar Senen became the focal point of Weltevreden, hosting the military heart of Weltevreden, the Kampementen along the road from the old town to Meester Cornelis (Matramanweg, then Kramat Raya / Salemba Raya streets).
+Settlements also prospered along this road, such as Kampung Kwitang, Kampung Kramat, and Kampung Salemba or Slemba.
+Several forts and military complexes were established to keep the security of the road.

-Pasar Senen also became the gateway of the city for people coming from the kampung, to the east.
+Pasar Senen also became the gateway of the city for people coming from the kampung to the east.

 Modern colonialism

 As time went on, Pasar Senen grew into a mainly Chinese commercial center.
-Its heart became partly filled with Chinese-style shop houses and narrow alleyways (Dutch gang[en]).
+Its heart became partly filled with Chinese-style shophouses and narrow alleyways (Dutch gang[en]).
 Among these were Gang Wang Seng, Gang Kenanga Noord, Gang Kenanga Zuid in what is now Segitiga Senen; and Gang Senen Binnen in what is now Pasar Senen.

-The road to or from Meester Cornelis thrived as well.
-It was much-lined with the formidable façades of a three key employment sites with commanding Ciliwung river views behind: the STOVIA, an opium factory, and a military complex.
+The road to and from Meester Cornelis thrived as well.
+It was much-lined with the façades of three key employment sites with Ciliwung river views behind the STOVIA, an opium factory, and a military complex.

-In the late 19th-century, Pasar Senen was traversed by a railway and street tramlines.
-In 1886, a railway station was established to the east of Pasar Senen, serving as logistic station for the area.
+In the late 19th century, Pasar Senen was traversed by a railway and street tramlines.
+In 1886, a railway station was established to the east of Pasar Senen, serving as a logistic station for the area.
 A newer station was built a few yards to the east of the older station in 1925.
 Pasar Senen became Jakarta's busiest commercial and entertainment center.

-The beginning of 20th century saw several theatres/cinemas set up locally such as the Rex and Grand Theater Cinemas.
+The beginning of the 20th century saw several theatres/cinemas set up locally such as the Rex and Grand Theater Cinemas.